 In the landmark 1954 case Brown v.
 Board of Education, the U.S. Supreme Court ruled that racial segregation in schools was unconstitutional.
-The 10 years that followed saw great strides for the African-American civil rights movement, as non-violent demonstrations won thousands of supporters to the cause.
+The 10 years that followed saw great strides for the African American civil rights movement, as non-violent demonstrations won thousands of supporters to the cause.

 As the strength of the civil rights movement grew, John F. Kennedy made passage of a new civil rights bill one of the platforms of his successful 1960 presidential campaign.
 As Kennedy’s vice president, Johnson served as chairman of the President’s Committee on Equal Employment Opportunities.
 After Kennedy was assassinated in November 1963, Johnson vowed to carry out his proposals for civil rights reform.

-After using more than 75 pens to sign the bill, he gave them away as mementoes of the historic occasion, according to tradition.
+After using more than 75 pens to sign the bill, he gave them away as mementoes of the historic occasion, in accordance with tradition.
 One of the first pens went to King, leader of the Southern Christian Leadership Conference (SCLC), who called it one of his most cherished possessions.
 Johnson gave two more to Senators Hubert Humphrey and Everett McKinley Dirksen, the Democratic and Republican managers of the bill in the Senate.

-In addition, the bill laid important groundwork for a number of other pieces of legislation--including the Voting Rights Act of 1965, which set strict rules for protecting the right of African Americans to vote--that have since been used to enforce equal rights for women as well as all minorities.
+In addition, the bill laid important groundwork for a number of other pieces of legislation–including the Voting Rights Act of 1965, which set strict rules for protecting the right of African Americans to vote–that have since been used to enforce equal rights for women as well as all minorities.